Weak central coherence theory: Support and criticism

 However, there is currently no consensus about the validity of the weak central coherence theory.
 There are researchers who find results that refute the WCC theory.

-In 1994 Sally Ozonoff, David L. Strayer, William M. McMahon and Francis Filloux compared information processing skills in high functioning autistics and controls:
+In 1994, Sally Ozonoff, David L. Strayer, William M. McMahon and Francis Filloux compared information processing skills in high-functioning autistics and controls:

 "The performance of high-functioning autistic children was compared with that of two matched control groups, one with Tourette Syndrome and the other developmentally normal.
 Autistic subjects performed as well as controls on tasks requiring global-local processing and inhibition of neutral responses."

 Laurent Mottron, Jacob A. Burack, Johannes E. A. Stauder and Philippe Robaey (1999) conclude that:

 "Contrary to expectations based on the central coherence and hierarchisation deficit theories, [our] findings indicate intact holistic processing among persons with autism."

-In 2003 they did another study which confirmed their earlier findings and in which they conclude:
+In 2003, Mottron and Burack did another study which confirmed their earlier findings and in which they conclude:

 "Conclusions: [Our] findings are consistent with other reports of superior performance in detecting embedded figures (Jolliffe & Baron-Cohen, 1997; Shah & Frith, 1983), but typical performance in global and configural processing (Mottron, Burack et al., 1999; Ozonoff et al., 1994) among persons with high-functioning autism.
 Thus, the notions of local bias and global impairment that are part of WCC may need to be reexamined."

-Also in 2003 Beatriz López, Susan R. Leekam conclude their study:
+Also in 2003, Beatriz López, Susan R. Leekam conclude their study:

 "Conclusions: [Our] findings demonstrate that children with autism do not have a general difficulty in connecting context information and item information as predicted by weak central coherence theory.
 Instead the results suggest that there is specific difficulty with complex verbal stimuli and in particular with using sentence context to disambiguate meaning."